weaveworks/weave/docs/weavedns-design.md

 The DNS server also listens to the Docker event stream, and removes entries for containers when they die.
 Entries removed in this way are tombstoned, and the tombstone lazily broadcast around the cluster.
-After a short timeout the tombstones are independantly removed from each host.
+After a short timeout the tombstones are independently removed from each host.